WaliuSuby/ikd-city/Readme.md

 i am just doing little test on myself it is said that practice makes perfect
-   Bihiznillah T'allah i will be a genius at web development i believe
+   Bihiznillah T'allah i will be a genius at web development i believe my site was not found on the server was told it was because of the capital letter on the spelling of my index.html